pypy/pypy.org/posts/2022/12/pydrofoil.rst

 project is called Pydrofoil_,
 and it aims at automatically generating a fast emulator for the RISC-V architecture from a formal specification of the behaviour of that architecture.
 The project is joint work with John Witulski, Martin Berger, Matti Picus.
-We have received some sponsorship from RISC-V International, for which we are immensely grateful!

 In this post I'll describe how to use Pydrofoil, show some early benchmark results and describe the motivation and architecture of the project.